DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 DPIPWE_Tools_Addin was developed for ArcGIS 10.3, for the .Net 4.0 framework under the Windows 7 operating system.
 The code is written in VB.Net with ArcObjects SDK for .Net from ESRI using Visual Studio 2012.

-As of 13 Jube 2018, as internal check on ArcGIS version has been modified so it should also run with ArcGIS desktop 10.4 through to 10.6.
-However, its actual behavior under these later ArcGISversions has not been tested.
+As of 13 Jube 2018, as internal check on ArcGIS version has been modified so that DPIPWE_Tools will run for ArcGIS 10.4, 10.5 and 10.6.
+We have tested the application as running normally under for ArcGIS 10.5 and 10.6 under Windows 7.
 We have no idea what will happen if you try to use it with ArcGIS Pro.

 ## Limitations / Known issues
 The Google Earth view command uses an old version of Google Earth.
 It will not work with newer versions.
 If it works do not update your Google Earth version.
 See the User Notes.